A Great Import.

 This is a fighting game that blends a sort of Super Smash Bros. character orgy and ring-out KOs with the depth of familiar Japanese fighting games such as Street Fighter or Guilty Gear while possessing its own identity and accessibility.
 The game features 305 different characters total from 41 different manga with 56 of them being playable.

 This game requires a bit of homework for people who do not read Japanese.
 There are a ton of menus and so much information that you need to know, that you can't just dive in blindly.
 This may turn you off completely or serve to bolster your anticipation.
-I'm hoping that for you, as it was for me, that it will be the former.
+I'm hoping that for you, as it was for me, that it will be the latter.
 You're greeted with a brief intro video that won't tell you a lot if you're not familiar with the various characters and franchises of Shonen Jump.
 The main menu features a scrolling galaxy and engaging music and your lineup of menus.
 Let's hope you've got your FAQ handy by now.

 The initial tutorials guide you through basic movement and attacks.
 The top screen is where the action takes place and the bottom screen is where your current "deck" is displayed.
 Allow me a brief explanation.
 Your "deck" is the official name for your selection of characters, power-ups, and summons.